 Your photography can blow anyone in awe.
 How do you manage to click such breathtaking pictures?

 Well, thanks for the appreciation.
 From the start, my clicks were not like the ones which are seen by everyone now.
 One has to do a lot of practice and acquire that right skill to take one perfect shot which is fantastic.
 For this, I go on exploration daily, and whenever I explore around the city, I try to find something in everything, I try to find the beauty and uniqueness in everything.
-I apply three self-made rules of photography for taking one perfect shot which is my own rules, and the rules are the 3 C’s of photography: Calculate, Concentrate, Create.
-So what my point is I go and calculate the environment, whatever the objects are available and whatever the emotions I can see around myself.
+I apply three self-made rules of photography for taking one perfect shot which are my own rules, and the rules are the 3 C’s of photography: Calculate, Concentrate, Create.
+So what my point is I go and calculate the environment, whatever the objects are available, and whatever the emotions I can see around myself.
 I try to observe each and everything in the background.
 And after calculating the environment, I figure the frame of how I can perfectly capture the thing that I am watching.
 The frame calculation should be accurate to obtain what you see.
 After that, I focus on my subjects and objects and think of how can I place them in my frame.
-So yes these are the three C’s of photography which I apply, and I guess these are main things to keep in mind for taking flawless pictures.
+So yes these are the three C’s of photography which I apply, and I guess these are the main things to keep in mind for taking flawless pictures.

 Tell us about the weirdest experimentation with photography that you have done until now.

 Well, this one is something interesting.
 Each picture tells a story and to make that whole story pop up in one image is a difficult job.
-To get that one photo which is heart-warming, a photographer requires many clicks; sometimes the light is not proper, sometimes the human element is not correct.
+To get that one photo that is heart-warming, a photographer requires many clicks; sometimes the light is not proper, sometimes the human element is not correct.
 If I have to mention the weirdest experimentation with photography, I will pick this particular picture that I shot in Goa, which is an underwater shot.
 I shot this picture with the help of one of my friends.
-I held him my camera, and I told him that you have to frame it as this and I posed as the human element.
+I held him my camera, and I told him that you have to frame it like this, and I posed as the human element.
 We had a proper amount of light coming towards the pool, and I wanted to show that I am elevating to some different world from the water.
 So after changing the perspective, I got that shot.
 Certainty after 20 attempts, we got this shot, and I made it look like I am walking under the water.
 There is no problem in taking hundreds of shots.
 Any photographer who is well qualified in his skills also takes many attempts to click one perfect picture.
-So it was one of the best works of mine.
+So it was one of my best works of mine.

 What does photography mean to you?
 What is your understanding of the subject?